 We Are Only A Direct Message Away!

 Hopefully, this gives you a good idea of what to expect when on the Heartburn Relief Kit.
-We are always available on Facebook Mon-Fri and will respond to any messages within 24 hours.
-Our client Facebook group is also an excellent resource for sharing your experience and getting support from others following the program so please do join if you haven’t already – we can’t wait to see you there!
+We are available on Facebook Mon-Fri and will respond to any messages within 24 hours.
+Our client Facebook group is also an excellent resource for sharing your experience.
+You’ll get great support from others following the program so please do join if you haven’t already.
+We can’t wait to see you there!